gnubodhi/Dans-Soil-Alchemy/README.md

 This method is about **reducing inputs** and **rebuilding soil health**, not enforcing a particular growing philosophy.

-If you're using **chemical fertilisers or pesticides**, that's fine — this compost will still:
+If you're using **chemical fertilizers or pesticides**, that's fine — this compost will still:
 - **Feed your soil**
 - **Improve structure and water retention**
 - **Enhance microbial diversity**